transloadit/uppy/website/src/docs/dashboard.md

 ### `showProgressDetails: false`

+Passed to the Status Bar plugin used in the Dashboard.

-By default, progress in StatusBar is shown as a simple percentage.
+By default, progress in Status Bar is shown as a simple percentage.
 If you would like to also display remaining upload size and time, set this to `true`.

 `showProgressDetails: false`: Uploading: 45% `showProgressDetails: true`: Uploading: 45%・43 MB of 101 MB・8s left

 ### `hideUploadButton: false`

+Passed to the Status Bar plugin used in the Dashboard.

 Hide the upload button.
 Use this if you are providing a custom upload button somewhere, and using the `uppy.upload()` API.

 ### `hideRetryButton: false`

+Passed to the Status Bar plugin used in the Dashboard.

 Hide the retry button.
 Use this if you are providing a custom retry button somewhere, and using the `uppy.retryAll()` or `uppy.retryUpload(fileID)` API.

-### `hidePauseResumeCancelButtons: false`
+### `hidePauseResumeButton: false`

+Passed to the Status Bar plugin used in the Dashboard.

-Hide the cancel or pause/resume buttons (for resumable uploads, via [tus](http://tus.io), for example).
-Use this if you are providing custom cancel or pause/resume buttons somewhere, and using the `uppy.pauseResume(fileID)`, `uppy.cancelAll()` or `uppy.removeFile(fileID)` API.
+Hide pause/resume buttons (for resumable uploads, via [tus](http://tus.io), for example).
+Use this if you are providing custom cancel or pause/resume buttons somewhere, and using the `uppy.pauseResume(fileID)` or `uppy.removeFile(fileID)` API.

+### `hideCancelButton: false`

+Passed to the Status Bar plugin used in the Dashboard.

+Hide the cancel button.
+Use this if you are providing a custom retry button somewhere, and using the `uppy.cancelAll()` API.

 ### `hideProgressAfterFinish: false`

-Hide StatusBar after the upload has finished.
+Hide Status Bar after the upload has finished.

 ### `showSelectedFiles: true`